jaewan/Distributed_Memory/benchmarks/README.md

 ## Instructions for Running Spark Bench

 ### Our Configurations
-For preliminary testing of the viability of remote memory, we ran SparkBench (HiBench) on a single node (local computer: M1 Macbook Pro 2020).
-Instructions for running SparkBench is as follows.
+For preliminary testing of the viability of remote memory, we ran SparkBench (HiBench) on a single node.
+To setup SparkBench, run `setup.sh` to download/build sparkbench with our configurations.
+To run HiBench, run `run.sh` in the terminal to execute.

 ## Instructions for Peak Memory Prediction Evaluation